Llena de amor: Plot

 In the end, Kristel marries Jorge, but they divorce.
 Gretel and Oliver marry and have two daughters.
 Ilitia and Brandon have four children.
 Emiliano and Netty get married as well.
 Axel and Delicia stay married and have a son.
 And Marianela and Emmanuel marry and have two daughters.
-She opens up a center for Childhood Obesity and names the center after her mother.
-They all live happily ever after, except for Kristel who can't seem to find Mr. Right.
+She opens up a center for childhood obesity and names the center after her mother.
+They all live happily ever after, except for Kristel who cannot find a perfect match.